DreymaR/BigBagKbdTrixPKL/README.md

 KNOWN ISSUES:
 -------------
-* The AHK `Send` command used by EPKL, sends a `KeyDown` shortly followed by a `KeyUp`.
+* The AHK `Send` command used by some EPKL mappings, sends a `KeyDown` shortly followed by a `KeyUp`.
     - This does produce a key press with the desired character/key.
-    - However, when holding down a key for a while the Windows OS really sends repeated `KeyDown` events and `KeyUp` only on key release.
+    - However, when holding down a key for a while Windows really sends repeated `KeyDown` events and `KeyUp` only on key release.
     - This discrepancy often messes with games.
 The `KeyUp` events tend to interrupt held-down keys, resulting in choppy game controls.
     - Also, typing sites like Monkeytype may have a cheat detection that reacts to this consistently rapid KeyDown-KeyUp sending.
-    - If your game doesn't work well with EPKL, I recommend using the `suspendingApps` setting to auto-suspend EPKL when the game's active.
+    - If your game doesn't work well with EPKL, you can use the `suspendingApps` setting to auto-suspend EPKL when the game's active.
-    - If you need your layout for the game, you can use a `MSKLC` install or whatever works for you.
+    - If you need your layout for the game, you can use a VK/SC-mapped layout, a `MSKLC` install or whatever works for you.
 See the [Other\MSKLC][PklKLC] folder.
-    - Note that EPKL has a Work-In-Progress send mode for ScanCode and VirtualKey code mapped keys that should fix this problem!
-Stay tuned.
+    - Note that EPKL v1.4+ has a send mode for ScanCode and VirtualKey mapped keys that should fix this problem!
 * Another effect of key repeats may be key buffer overflow, especially when using Extend combos.
     - This is most notable when holding down Extend arrow combos such as `Ext+S+N` (select previous letter) for a while.
     - Again, to effect this EPKL has to send more key presses including modifier up/down and key up/down.